 \subsection{Ablation Study}

-To further investigate the mechanism of our framework, we conducted a detailed ablation study in simulation environments with 150 pedestrians.
-We considered two simplified implementations of our framework: i) \textit{front-end only}, which solely uses the front-end module; and ii) \textit{back-end only}, which solely uses the back-end module.
-First, we compared our \textit{back-end only} implementation with its variants to demonstrate the advantages of combining both occupancy probability and visibility check.
-Subsequently, we conducted experiments to analyze the importance of coupling the front-end and back-end modules and the effectiveness of the self-reinforcing mechanism.
+To further investigate \textnameSMAT{}, we conducted a detailed ablation study in simulation with 150 pedestrians.
+We considered two variants of our framework: i) the \textit{front-end only} approach that only uses \textnameSMAT{}'s front-end, and ii) the \textit{back-end only} approach that only uses \textnameSMAT{}'s back-end.
+First, we compared the \textit{back-end only} approach with its variants to demonstrate the advantages of integrating both occupancy probability and visibility checking.
+Next, we conducted experiments to analyze the significance of coupling the front-end and back-end and to evaluate the effectiveness of the self-reinforcing mechanism.